 Option for own cabin:

-To guarantee your own cabin for the duration of your course, please select available dates below.
-These are available from £1599.
+To guarantee your own cabin for the duration of your training course, please select available dates below.
+These are available from £1749.

 How to book:

 It's easy!
 Just select the course date you want below.
 Click on book, confirm that this is the course and date that you want and then complete your details on our secure online booking system.
 A 25% deposit is all that's needed, with the balance payable 30 days before your course starts.

 Being a qualified Coastal Skipper will allow you to charter yachts all around the world and sail within the charter company's specified range from a safe haven.